All Products

 Three authorization scenarios

-Scenario 1: One workspace, one shared app
+Scenario 1: Same workspace, sharing one app

-Scenario 2: One app per RAM user
+Scenario 2: Each RAM user uses an independent app

 Dimension

-Scenario 1 (Shared app)
+Scenario 1 (shared app)

-Scenario 2 (Separate apps)
+Scenario 2 (independent app)

-Scenario 3 (Grouped apps)
+Scenario 3 (grouped app)

 Management complexity